weaviate/weaviate/gsi/README.md

 As datasets become larger, the elapsed time that your application needs to wait for the index training to complete will increase as well.
 Please see the [Gemini index training benchmarks](fvs/README.md) for more information.

-Also, note the following current limitations while the Gemini index is training:
+Also, note the following current limitations while the Gemini index is training asynchronously:
 * Additional object/vector adds are not allowed
 * Delete object/vectors are not allowed